chocoteam/website/content/en/docs/Modeling/IntConstraints.md

 An assignment of `idx` and `rst` that satisfies this constraint is: `idx = 3` and `rst = 6`.

+You can also use an array of variables as the second argument.

 ## Scheduling constraints